Surface flotillas of the Kriegsmarine: Patrol boat flotillas

 Vorpostenboote were auxiliary naval vessels, often converted civilian craft for use as harbor patrol and sentry vessels.
 These patrol boats were organized into thirty five primary flotillas covering the various German naval ports.
 An additional two "security flotillas" (the 7th and 13th Sicherungsflotille) were formed in early 1943 for general port security duties.

 Patrol boat flotillas were strictly administrative and operated from shore offices, most often commanded by an officer ranked as either Kapitänleutnant or Korvettenkapitän.

 Submarine chaser flotillas

-Submarine chasers were designated as "UJ" class vessels (U-Bootjäger) and were augmented by "service war craft" (KT class vessels) which were usually smaller converted ships utilized as ASW trawlers.
+Submarine chasers were designated as "UJ" class vessels (U-Bootjäger) and were augmented by "service war craft" (KT class vessels) which were usually smaller converted ships used as ASW trawlers.
 Beginning in 1940, German minelayers (Minenschiffe) were also administratively attached to the submarine chaser flotillas.
 The standard rank for a submarine chaser flotilla commander was Korvettenkapitän.